Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Experiments

 Let us evaluate also the effect of outliers.
-To this end, in Figure \ref{1b} we minimize again the $m$-free energy criterion but this time using a dataset contaminated with samples from the OOD component (red points) and with a contamination ratio $\epsilon=0.1$.
+To this end, in Figure \ref{1b} we consider {$(m,1)$-robust Bayesian learning} and minimize again the $m$-free energy criterion, but this time using a data set contaminated with samples from the OOD component (red points) and with a contamination ratio $\epsilon=0.1$.
 The predictive distribution is seen to cover not only the ID samples but also the outlying data points.
-In Figure \ref{1c} and \ref{1d}, we finally plot the predictive distributions obtained by minimizing the proposed definition of robust $m$-free energy $\mathcal{J}_t^m$ with $m=20$, when setting $t=\{0.9,0.8\}$, respectively.
+In Figure \ref{1c} and \ref{1d}, we finally plot the predictive distributions obtained by {$(m,t)$-robust Bayesian learning} with $m=20$, when setting $t=\{0.9,0.8\}$, respectively.
 The proposed approach is able to mitigate the effect of the outlying component for $t=0.9$, and, for $t=0.8$, it almost completely suppresses it.
 As a result, the proposed energy criterion produces predictive distributions that match more closely the ID measure.
 This qualitative behavior is quantified in Table \ref{tab:first_exp}, where we report the total variation distance from the ID measure for the setting and predictors considered in Figure 4.